Jiangshan00001/oflex/README.md

-# regex_lex
+# oflex
-regex  lex parse.  parse the regex to dfa.
+open flex.
+parse lex file.
+output jump table.
+so that user can do what they want to do.